the-events-calendar/the-events-calendar-category-colors/readme.txt

 Add background colors to event categories displayed in the month event view of The Events Calendar.
 This is inspired by [Coloring Your Category Events](http://tri.be/coloring-your-category-events).

-I still need to work on getting the settings for The Events Calendar Category Colors plugin are located in their own tab on The Events Calendar Settings page.
+Settings for The Events Calendar Category Colors plugin are located in their own tab on The Events Calendar Settings page.

 == Installation ==

 1. Upload the entire `/the-events-calendar-category-colors/` folder to the `/wp-content/plugins/` directory.
 1. Activate the plugin.
-1. Go to TEC Category Colors Settings to adjust settings, `Settings > TEC Category Colors`.
+1. Go to the Category Colors tab of The Event Calendar Settings page.

 == Frequently Asked Questions ==